 It’s the war that came to define a generation and one with controversial opinions which are still heard to this day.
 The Vietnam War has left us with more than just poignant imagery, it also throws up plenty of interesting facts if you know where to look.

-JFK’s initial plan was to end all U.S involvement by as early as 1965.
+JFK’s initial plan was to end all US involvement by as early as 1965.

-Saigon fell just over 2 years later on April 30, 1975.
+Saigon fell just over 2 years after the US left, on April 30th, 1975.

 More than 1.8 million sorties were flown over Vietnam during the war.

 12. What was the Tet Offensive?

 The greatest single day attack from the North is known as the Tet Offensive, and ultimately only succeeded in gaining the North the upper hand in the media, not on the ground.

 Just 1% of all US fighter jet sorties ended in the pilots being shot down and captured.

 14. McCain witnessed the horrors of Vietnam firsthand.

 Future US presidential candidate John McCain was shot down and captured.
 He was held at the notorious Hanoi Hilton for 5 years.

 15. Most soldiers were there because they wanted to be.